From Casetext: Smarter Legal Research

 Kelly L. Sturman, Assistant Attorney General (Jason S. Miyares, Attorney General, on briefs), for appellee.

-Present: Judges Fulton, Lorish and White Argued at Norfolk, Virginia
+Present: Judges Fulton, Lorish and White

-JUNIUS P. FULTON, III JUDGE
+OPINION BY JUDGE JUNIUS P. FULTON, III

-Antwonne D. Barrow appeals the trial court's decision to find him in violation of his probation, revoke his suspended sentence of four years and six months, and sentence him to a period of one year and six months' active time, resuspending three years of that sentence, thereafter placing him on supervised probation for two additional years.
+539Antwonne D. Barrow appeals the trial court’s decision to find him in violation of his probation, revoke his suspended sentence of four years and six months, and sentence him to a period of one year and six months’ active time, resuspending three years of that sentence, thereafter placing him on supervised probation for two additional years.
 Barrow argues that the trial court abused its sentencing discretion in ordering him to serve one year and six months of active incarceration.
 Barrow also argues that the trial court did not have the legal authority to resuspend the remaining three years of his sentence and place him on probation for two years upon his release.
 For the following reasons, we affirm in part and reverse in part.

 BACKGROUND

-"In accordance with familiar principles of appellate review, the facts will be stated in the light most favorable to the Commonwealth, [as] the prevailing party at trial."
-Griffin v.
-Commonwealth, 80 Va.App.
-84, 87 (2024) (alteration in original) (quoting Gerald v.
+"In accordance with familiar principles of appellate review, the facts will be stated in the light most favorable to the Commonwealth, [as] the prevailing party at trial.’’
+Griffht v.
+Commonwealth., 80 Va.
+App.
+84, 87, 897 S.E.2d 258 (2024) (alteration in original) (quoting Gerald v.
 Commonwealth, 295 Va.
-469, 472 (2018)).
-"This principle requires us to 'discard the evidence of the accused in conflict with that of the Commonwealth, and regard as true all the credible evidence favorable to the Commonwealth and all fair inferences to be drawn therefrom.'"
-Id. at 87-88 (quoting Kelley v.
+469, 472, 813 S.E.2d 722 (2018)).
+"This principle requires us to ‘discard the evidence of the accused in conflict with that of the Commonwealth, and regard as true all the credible evidence favorable to the Commonwealth and all fair inferences to be drawn therefrom.’ " Id. at 87-88, 897 S.E.2d 258 (quoting Kelley v.
 Commonwealth, 289 Va.
-463, 467-68 (2015)).
+463, 467-68, 771 S.E.2d 672 (2015)).

 In November 2007, Barrow was convicted of unlawful wounding in violation of Code § 18.2-51; possession of a firearm by a convicted felon in violation of Code § 18.2-308.2; misdemeanor assault in violation of Code § 18.2-57; and discharge of a firearm within city limits in violation of Chesapeake local ordinance 46-42.
-Barrow was subsequently sentenced on June 17, 2008, to five years in prison, with four years suspended, for the unlawful wounding; five years, with three years suspended, on the felon in possession of a firearm; six months in jail on the misdemeanor assault; and 30 days on the discharge of a firearm conviction.
+Barrow was subsequently sentenced on June 17, 2008, to five years in prison, with four years suspended, for the unlawful wounding; five years, with three years suspended, on the felon in possession of a firearm; 540six months in jail on the misdemeanor assault; and 30 days on the discharge of a firearm conviction.
 As a condition of the suspended sentences, Barrow was ordered to comply with supervised probation for an indeterminate period of time and directed to complete an anger management program and to pay $5,484.85 in restitution.

 Barrow served the active period of incarceration and was released on supervised probation.
 In April 2015, the trial court found that Barrow violated the terms of his probation and revoked the remaining seven years of Barrow’s suspended sentence, thereafter resuspending six years and six months for an active sentence of six months.
 Barrow served the active time and was again released on probation.
 When placing him on probation for the second time, the trial court set the length of the probation "[f]or an indeterminate period, a minimum of two (2) years supervised, to be released thereafter in the discretion of the Probation Officer upon successful completion of the terms of probation."
 The trial court also required that Barrow continue to make restitution payments.
 Thereafter, in March 2017, the trial court found that Barrow had once again violated the terms of probation and revoked Barrow’s remaining suspended sentence of six years and six months, thereafter ordering Barrow to serve two years of active time, and resuspending the remaining four years and six months of Barrow’s sentence.
 The trial court again placed Barrow on probation "[c]ontinued [u]nder [the] [s]ame [c]onditions."
 The trial court’s order expressly ordered that the sentence was suspended "on the same conditions as contained in the previous sentencing order."

-In August 2022, Barrow's probation officer filed a major violation report with the trial court alleging violations of Conditions 4 and 10 of his probation.
-At the subsequent revocation hearing, Barrow's probation officer, Valerie Manley, testified about Barrow's conduct while on probation.
+In August 2022, Barrow’s probation officer filed a major violation report with the trial court alleging violations of Conditions 4 and 10 of his probation.
+At the subsequent 541revocation hearing, Barrow’s probation officer, Valerie Manley, testified about Barrow’s conduct while on probation.
 She testified that Barrow was assigned to her supervision on February 25, 2022.
 She testified that as soon as she took over his supervision, "there were always conflicts" regarding where Barrow was living and she could never verify his home address or home contact phone number.
 Initially, he had given her an address.
 However, when Manley went to the address she had for Barrow on file, he was not there.
 Another individual answered the door and stated that Barrow did not live there.
 Manley testified that "at some point" Barrow let her know that he was no longer living at that address, but that he had never provided her with the address he was moving to.
 Manley clarified that she had not given him permission to move to a new address.
 Given these circumstances, Manley had problems communicating with Barrow regularly and "getting [Barrow] into appointments or even doing a home contact."
 Despite those difficulties, Manley testified that Barrow showed up to his prior appointments "[f]or the most part."
 They scheduled remote telephone visits instead of in-person visits.
-But then on July 22, 2022, he did not answer Manley's phone call.
+But then on July 22, 2022, he did not answer Manley’s phone call.

-The nature of Barrow's Condition 4 violation was his "fail[ure] to report for his scheduled probation appointment" on July 22, 2022.
+The nature of Barrow’s Condition 4 violation was his "fail[ure] to report for his scheduled probation appointment’’ on July 22, 2022.

 The nature of Barrow's Condition 10 violation was his failure to provide his current living address to his probation officer.
 Further, Barrow was arrested in Travis County, Texas on July 23, 2022.